 - Providing us with an overview of which channels you are currently utilising will enable us to review your current communication strategy.
+Are you currently using PR?
+Do you have any corporate social responsibility campaigns?
+Do you undertake any public consultations or community engagement?
 From this we may come back to you with suggested channels, methods and/or platforms.
 This will maximise your share of voice and reach a greater percentage of your desired target market whilst communicating key brand messaging.

 - What targets you would like to achieve from PR (what success would look like to you).

-- This in line with your commercial objectives are the most important purposes of a PR brief – think beyond mere PR outputs such as coverage and think about outcomes too.
+- This in line with your commercial objectives are the most important purposes of a PR brief – think beyond mere PR outputs such as press releases and coverage and think about outcomes too.